paoshea/disco/docs/START.md

 # Getting Started with Disco

+## Architecture Overview
+The application uses:
+- Next.js 13+ with App Router for the frontend
+- Go microservices for backend functionality
+- PostgreSQL for data storage
+- Redis for caching
+- Docker for containerization

+Each component is designed to work independently, making it easier to debug and maintain.

 ## Target Setup
 This guide will help you set up the Disco development environment.
 When properly configured, you'll have:

 1. **Infrastructure Services** (running in Docker):
    - PostgreSQL database
    - Redis cache
    - Container name in Docker Desktop: `backend`

 2. **Backend Services**:
    - Core API running locally at http://localhost:8080
    - Health check available at http://localhost:8080/health
    - API endpoints served through both: